Skiing Ability: (Level)

 Evening meeting and prep for next days departure.

-Leave Chamonix to go to Argentière and ascend the Grand Montet by gondola.
-From the top, we will ski down and cross the Argentière Glacier and skin up to the Argentière Hut (2,771 m / 9,089')
+Leave Chamonix and ascend the Grand Montet by gondola.
+From the top, we will ski down and cross the Argentière Glacier and skin up the Col de Chardonnet and Fenetre de Salina and take in the spectacular views before skiing to the Trient Hut.

 This day sports a descent starting in the high mountains and finishing on the Rhone valley floor via Champex.
 Transportation will be provided to Verbier with the day ending at the Mt.
 Fort Hut.